WHY VISIT JORDAN

-Winters are very mild along the Red Sea and Dead Sea coasts while in the mountainous areas it can be quite harsh.
-If you can choose the dates of your trip, autumn is better when the weather is milder and there are less tourists than in spring.
+Winters are very mild along the Red Sea and the Dead Sea coasts while in the mountainous areas it can be quite harsh.
+If you can choose the dates of your trip, autumn is better when the weather is milder and there are fewer tourists than in spring.

-Following a list of typical festival and celebrations of Jordan.
+Following a list of typical festivals and celebrations of Jordan.

 - Hakaya Festival: Hosted in the capital city of Amman, this is one of Jordan’s most prestigious, annual cultural festivals.
 The festival is essentially an attempt to rejuvenate the traditional art of storytelling.
 In Jordan, storytelling isn’t just about recreation.
 In a society still bound by conservations regarding progressive education and commercialization, storytelling is a medium of informing the masses.